Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deploy-microsoft-365-apps-local-source.md

  `\\server\share\Microsoft365Apps\setup.exe /download \\server\share\Microsoft365Apps\configuration-mec.xml`

 The files should begin downloading immediately.
-After running the command, go to **\\\server\share\Microsoft365Apps\MonthlyEnterprise** and look for an Office folder with the appropriate files in it.
+After running the command, go to **\\\Server\share\Microsoft365Apps\MonthlyEnterprise** and look for an Office folder with the appropriate files in it.

 ## Step 7: Deploy to the Current Channel group

 To deploy Microsoft 365 Apps, you provide commands that users can run from their client computers, or you incorporate these commands into your installation automation.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Microsoft 365 Apps to install on the client computer.
-Users who run these commands must have local admin privileges and read permissions to the share (**\\\server\share\Microsoft365Apps**).
+Users who run these commands must have local admin privileges and read permissions to the share (**\\\Server\share\Microsoft365Apps**).

 From the client computers for the Current Channel group, run the following command from a command prompt with admin privileges:

  `\\Server\Share\Microsoft365Apps\setup.exe /configure \\Server\Share\Microsoft365Apps\configuration-cc.xml`

 > [!NOTE]
-> Most organizations will use this command as part of a batch file, script, or other process that automates the deployment.
-In those cases, you can run the script under elevated permissions, so the users will not need to have admin privileges on their computers.
+> Most organizations use this command as part of a batch file, script, or other process that automates the deployment.
+In those cases, you can run the script under elevated permissions, so the users won't need to have admin privileges on their computers.

 After you run the command, the Microsoft 365 Apps installation should start immediately.
 If you run into problems, make sure you have the newest version of the ODT and your configuration file and command reference the correct locations.
 You can also troubleshoot issues by reviewing the log file in the %temp% and C:\Windows\Temp folder.